-Cardiovascular diseases (CVD) are group of disorders that affect heart and blood vessels.
-They can include condition such as coronary artery disease, heart failure, stroke, peripheral artery disease and various other conditions that affect heart and blood vessels.
-These diseases often involve the buildup of plaque in the arteries, which can restrict blood flow to heart or other parts of body, leading to serious complication such as heart attacks strokes.
-Risk factors for cardiovascular diseases include high blood pressure, high cholesterol, smoking, obesity, lack of physical activity, diabetes, genetics, etc. Managing of these risk factors via lifestyle changes and medications can help prevent or control cardiovascular diseases.
-Cardiovascular diseases are the most important cause of mortality in chronic kidney disease (CKD).
-In addition to traditional risk factors, CKD-related factors such as malnutrition, secondary hyperparathyrodism, and inflammation also contribute to the accelerated atherosclerotic process.
-Carotid intima media thickness (CIMT) measurement is an important radiology method for detecting atherosclerosis early before plaque develop.
-The aim of our study was to investigate the relationship between U-II and CIMT in dialysis patients.
+Cardiovascular diseases (CVDs) are a group of disorders that affect the heart and blood vessels; these include coronary artery disease, heart failure, stroke, and peripheral artery disease, among others.
+CVDs often involve plaque buildup in the arteries, which can restrict blood flow to the heart and other parts of the body.
+This leads to serious complications, such as myocardial infarction and stroke.
+The risk factors for CVDs include high blood pressure, high cholesterol levels, smoking, obesity, lack of physical activity, and diabetes, as well as genetic factors.
+Managing these risk factors via lifestyle changes and medications can help prevent or control CVDs.
+CVDs are the most important causes of mortality in patients with chronic kidney disease (CKD).
+In addition to traditional risk factors, CKD-related factors, such as malnutrition, secondary hyperparathyroidism, and inflammation, contribute to an accelerated atherosclerotic process.
+Carotid intima-media thickness (CIMT) measurement is an important radiological method for the early detection of atherosclerosis before plaque development.
+The aim of our study was to investigate the relationship between U-II levels and CIMT in patients undergoing dialysis.

 Source: The Relationship Between Urotensin-II Level and Carotid Intima Media Thickness in Dialysis Patients by Büberci R, Öztekin PS, and Duranay M used under CC-BY with modifications